ranton256/opengl_rendering_demo/opengl_setup_example/README.md

 Then select "Add files..." from the drop down.
 Hit Command + shift + G
 Type the path i.e. /usr/local/lib
-Go into the glbinding and glfw dirctories
+Go into the glew and glfw and glm directories

 Add the libraries files
 The files will be named something like /opt/homebrew/Cellar/glfw/<version>/something.dylib